-Vice President, General Counsel and Secretary
+Vice President, General Counsel, Compliance Officer and Secretary

-Felise B. Feingold has served as our vice president and general counsel since August 2007.
+Felise B. Feingold has served as our vice president and general counsel since August 2007 and as our compliance officer since December 2017.
 Before joining us, from January 2004 until July 2007, she held the position of vice president and general counsel for The Jean Coutu Group (PJC) USA, Inc., which operated the Brooks/Eckerd pharmacy chain, comprising more than 1,800 stores.
 Her other experience includes six years, from September 1998 to December 2004, as an attorney with the international law firm of McDermott, Will & Emery.
 Ms. Feingold holds a B.A. in government from Cornell University, a J.D. from Hofstra University School of Law, and an M.B.A. from Boston University Graduate School of Management.